ivpn/ivpn.net/src/content/en/pages/knowledgebase/general/what-vpn-protocols-do-you-offer.md

 ---
 # What VPN protocols do you offer?

-IVPN supports OpenVPN, WireGuard®, and IPSec with IKEv2.
+IVPN supports OpenVPN (2.3.7 and up), WireGuard®, and IPSec with IKEv2.

 The IVPN App for all platforms supports OpenVPN and WireGuard connections.
 The IVPN App for iOS also supports IPSec with IKEv2 connections.
 Check the app's `Settings > Connection` (desktop) or `Settings > Protocol` (mobile) area for protocol details and options.